Studio 180 IN DEVELOPMENT

 An award winning playwright and actor, Jonathan’s plays include My Own Private Oshawa (Dora, Chalmer’s and Governors General’s Award Nominee), Kilt (Dora and Drama Desk nominee) and Well.
 My Own Private Oshawa was also filmed as a CTV Comedy Special (Gemini Nominee).
 Jonathan was also playwright in residence at the Tarragon Theatre and worked as actor/writer/ improviser/ with The Second City Toronto for seven productions.
 Other stage appearances include The Normal Heart (Studio 180), My Night With Reg (Studio 180), The Lion King (Mirvish/Disney-Dora Award Winner), Comedy Of Errors (Neptune) and The Clockmaker (1000 Islands Playhouse).
 Jonathan is also part of the long form improvisation group Not To Be Repeated that has performed theatrical runs at the Tarragon Theatre and was the basis for a comedy series on The Comedy Network.

-A Public Display of Affection received a reading in December 2018 and will also be a part of our Spring 2019 series.
+A Public Display of Affection received a reading in December 2018 and Spring 2019 and will receive a student reading in Fall 2019.

 About the project:

 On a drunken, late night return to Toronto’s queer Village, a middle aged man searches for the lost friends and landmarks of his youth only to find that they are all slowly disappearing and considers whether, at long last, so is he.